LorenzoMauro/Vortex/README.md

 ### Scripted Setup

-For a quick setup, you can use the provided scripts in the repo's root: `install.py`, `install.exe`, `install.sh`.
+For a quick setup, you can use the provided scripts in the repo's root: `install.py` or `install.exe`.

 **What it does**:
    - Checks for required dependencies.